 - War Crimes, Crimes Against Humanity, and Genocide

-- International Security, Maritime Crime, and Political Assassinations
+- International and Human Security, Maritime Crime, and Political Assassinations

 - Criminal Investigative Analysis and Equivocal Death Analysis

 - Traditional, Nontraditional, and Transnational Organized Crime